Advisory Committee Members and Family Consultant

-Parents need to know that our parent consultants understand their experiences so that is why all our parent consultants have a child with a disability.
+Families want to know that our Ensemble Advisory Committee members understand their experiences, so that is why all of our members are family members of someone with a disability.

 In addition, our committee members are all passionate caregivers and advocates for their loved ones and desire to provide support to family caregivers.

 As the co-founder of Ensemble in 2000, Marilyn has been actively involved for 21 years.
 Marilyn is a resident of Harrow and understands issues of rural living.
 As a mother of 3 adult daughters, one with complex challenges: an intellectual disability, unique communication, epilepsy and limited mobility.
 Marilyn likes to say, “We live the life.
 I get it!”
 Marilyn is a retired educator who continues to educate by volunteering to teach immigrants English as a second language.
 Regularly travelling to France gives Marilyn an open mind that embraces diverse cultures.
 By actively engaging community members in the realities of the lives of those impacted by disability, Ensemble will open doors with the potential to create lives of possibilities.

 Lois is a married, mother of two children.
 Her eldest daughter lives in Nova Scotia and her younger daughter, Stacy, is 41.
 Stacy lives with her and has Down’s Syndrome.
 Lois has one grandson.